reorx/project_sketch/README.md

 - **README.md**

   A cute, well formatted `README.md` makes people happy.
   (True heros love `README.rst` :).

+## Questions and Answers

+Q: Why there's no `MANIFEST.in` file in the directory?

+Q: Why there's no `setup.cfg` file in the directory?

+Q: How to build and publish a distribution?

+Q: Should I use wheel as my distribution format?

+> Could be answered from http://python-packaging-user-guide.readthedocs.org/en/latest/distributing/